emetsger/osf-rdf-archived/README.md

 ## Lightweight RDF Annotations

 The [rdf-annotations module](rdf-annotations) provides support for mapping Java classes and member fields to OWL RDF.

+## Shortcomings
 This library is a work-in-progress, and does not cover every imaginable use case when mapping Java domain models to RDF.
 Furthermore, this library supports a specific domain model and is not generally applicable to arbitrary domains.

 ## Annotations